-The Bristol 77 M.1D Monoplane G-EAVP was a one-off conversion of a Bristol M.1C Monoplane for high speed testing of the Bristol Lucifer three-cylinder radial engine.
+The Bristol Aeroplane Company Type 77 M.1D Monoplane (G-EAVP) was a one-off conversion of a Bristol M.1C Monoplane, specifically modified for high speed testing of the Bristol Lucifer three-cylinder radial engine.
 This conversion was carried out in January 1922.

-The aircraft, flown by Larry Carter, then won the prestigious 1922 Aerial Derby Handicap on 7th August 1922 at an average speed of 107.85 mph.
+The aircraft, flown by Larry Carter, who then won the prestigious 1922 Aerial Derby Handicap Race on 7th August 1922, at an average speed of 107.85 mph.

-It was unsuccessful in the inaugural King’s Cup Air Race held at Croydon in September 1922, when it suffered a forced landing following minor engine trouble.
+It was unsuccessful however, in the inaugural King’s Cup Air Race held at Croydon in September 1922, where it suffered a forced landing following minor engine trouble.

-Sadly, Major Leslie Foot was fatally injured when the aircraft crashed near Chertsey on 23rd June 1923 during the Grosvenor Cup Race out of nearby Brooklands Aerodrome..
+Sadly, Major Leslie Foot was fatally injured when the aircraft crashed near Chertsey, on 23rd June 1923 during the later Grosvenor Cup Race out of nearby Brooklands Aerodrome..

 |Powerplant||One 140 hp Bristol Lucifer|